jisujit/dev-workflow-generator/USER_GUIDE.md

 #### Quick Reference:

 **DEV_STARTUP_CHEATSHEET.md** contains:
-- All the commands they need
+- All the commands you need
 - Project-specific setup instructions
 - Common tasks and shortcuts
 - Environment information

-## What Features They Get
+## What Features You Get

 ### For React/Node.js Projects:
 - ✅ Automatic dependency checking